EmilStenstrom/django-components/docs/guides/devguides/slots_and_blocks.md

 # Using `slot` and `block` tags

 1. First let's clarify how `include` and `extends` tags work inside components.

-    So when component template includes `include` or `extends` tags, it's as if the "included" template was inlined.
+    When component template includes `include` or `extends` tags, it's as if the "included" template was inlined.
 So if the "included" template contains `slot` tags, then the component uses those slots.

-    So if you have a template `abc.html`:
+    If you have a template `abc.html`:
     ```django
     <div>
       hello